offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    * Should define readiness probes: Readiness probes signal to Kubernetes that a pod is currently not ready to receive requests (e.g. some required resource has temporarily locked up).
    * Should define liveness probes: Liveness probes signal to Kubernetes that a pod is no longer operational (e.g. something unrecoverable has happened).
-   * May define a maximum lifetime: A container's lifetime can't exceed the pod's `activeDeadlineSeconds`, otherwise the container will forcefully killed.
+   * May define a maximum lifetime: A container's lifetime can't exceed the pod's `activeDeadlineSeconds`, otherwise the container will be forcefully killed.
    * Should define a restart policy: Pods that are running servers should always restart when their main process terminates, while pods that are running under jobs should likely only restart on failure.

 ### Performance